-Let us call a poset {\em bounded} if it has a greatest element and a least element.
+Let us call a poset {\em bounded} if it has a greatest and a least element.

-(I wish I could think of a better term for this condition, since it has very different properties from the familiar sense of ``bounded''.
+(I wish I knew a better term for this condition, since it has very different properties from the familiar sense of ``bounded''.
 E.g., a subposet of a bounded poset is not, in general, bounded.
-I would welcome suggestions!
 However, ``bounded'' is used in this way in places in the literature; e.g., \cite[p.179, 12th line from bottom]{K+T}.)

-This allows us to define another function which is useful in studying dimensions.
+This allows us to define another function which is useful in studying dimensions:

 \begin{definition} For $P$ a finite-dimensional poset, the {\em bounded dimension} of $P,$ denoted $\r{bd\mhyphen dim}(P),$ will be defined to be

 \textup{(i)}~~the greatest integer $n$ such that $P$ contains a bounded subposet $P'$ satisfying $\dim(P')=n,$\\ equivalently,